jrphub/jrphub.github.io/_posts/2020-01-06-Executing-Java.markdown

 reading_time: 1 min
 ---

 While running Java program using command line/server, I always got confused about using -jar option and -cp option.
 We bundle the application in jar file using maven/gradle or any building tool.
-Now there may some resource files which should be provided from outside of the application.
+Now there may be some resource files which should be provided from outside of the application.
 This is very common and ideal practice.

 Now if you use